techarye/Crack-Websites-Archive/README.md

 # Game Crack/Crack Websites List

-This repository contains a curated list of websites often referenced for cracked PC games.
+This repository contains a curated list of websites often referenced for cracked PC games/softwares.
 **Note:** This list is for informational purposes only.
 Downloading or using cracked software is illegal and may expose your system to security risks.

 ---